 Seven months later, in April 2011, the AC01 was presented to the world at the Salone del Mobile design fair in Milan – just over the border from Punkt.’s base in Switzerland.
 A block of solid aluminium, the clock face protected by a disc of scratch-resistant glass, timeless elegance of design, intelligent practical details: the twenty-first century finally had a stylish, modern, well-made, analogue alarm clock.
 Reviews in the design press were extremely positive, although those eyebrows were raised again: who is going to want a dedicated alarm clock, given that all smartphones have one built in?

 And then, rather suddenly, the world realised that using a smartphone as an alarm clock is not such a good idea after all.
 By this time, Punkt.’s profile had been raised exponentially as a result of its MP01 voicephone, and for its overall approach to technology in the twenty-first century: products for focussed, elegant living.
 Interest in the AC01 surged.

-The AC01 was available for eleven years, from 2011 to 2022.
+The AC01 was available for eleven years.
 It was never modified during that time (other than for a limited‑edition version released as a fundraiser to help rebuild a coastal village in Japan ravaged by the 2011 tsunami).
 It continued to feature in the media (“An everyday essential” – Monocle), and appeared in numerous museums and galleries, including the Triennale Museum in Milan, the Centre Pompidou in Paris, a London Design Festival exhibition in London’s Trafalgar Square, the CID in Grand-Hornu, the Museum für Gestaltung in Zurich, and the Tate Modern in London.
-It was succeeded by the AC02.